ALEHACKsp/EasyVMT/README.md

-# VMT
+# EasyVMT
-A header only easy to use VMT hooking class.
+A safe header only easy to use VMT hooking class.

 Example usage: